partykit/partykit/apps/docs/src/content/docs/reference/partykit-configuration.md

 ### parties

-In addition to the [main](#main) entrypoint, each PartyKit project can host multiple independent parties:
+In addition to the [main](#main) entry point, each PartyKit project can host multiple independent parties:

 ```json
 {